scala/docs.scala-lang/_overviews/contribute/hacker-guide.md

 which you occasionally stumble upon: the formatting string interpolator `f` [does not support](https://github.com/scala/bug/issues/6725) new line tokens `%n`.

-One approach would be to go the mailing list, request that the bug be fixed, and then to wait indefinitely for the fix arrive.
-Another approach would be to instead patch Scala oneself, and to submit the fix to the Scala repository in hopes that it might make it into a subsequent release.
+One approach would be to go the [Scala 2 bug tracker](https://github.com/scala/bug), request that the bug be fixed, and then to wait indefinitely for the fix arrive.
+Another approach would be to instead patch Scala yourself, and to submit the fix to the Scala repository in hopes that it might make it into a subsequent release.

 **_Of note_**: There are several types of releases/builds.
 Nightly builds are produced every night at a fixed time.
 Minor releases happen once every few months.
 Major releases typically happen once per year.

 ## 1. Connect

-Sometimes it's appealing to hack alone and not to have to interact with others out of fear, or out of comfort.
-However, in the context a big project such as Scala, this might not be the very best idea.
+Sometimes it's appealing to hack alone and not to have to interact with others.
+However, in the context a big project such as Scala, there might be better ways.
 There are people in the Scala community who have spent years accumulating knowledge about Scala libraries and internals.
 They might provide unique insights and, what's even better, direct assistance in their areas, so it is not only advantageous, but recommended to communicate with the community about your new patch.

-Typically bug fixes and new features start out as an idea or an experiment posted on one of [our mailing lists](https://scala-lang.org/community/index.html#forums) to find out how people feel about things you want to implement.
-People proficient in certain areas of Scala usually monitor mailing lists, so you'll often get some help by simply posting a message.
-But the most efficient way to connect is to cc your message to one of the people responsible for maintaining the aspect of Scala which you wish to contribute to.
+Typically bug fixes and new features start out as an idea or an experiment posted on one of [our forums](https://scala-lang.org/community/index.html#forums) to find out how people feel about things you want to implement.
+People proficient in certain areas of Scala usually monitor forums and discussion rooms, so you'll often get some help by posting a message.
+But the most efficient way to connect is to mention in your message one of the people responsible for maintaining the aspect of Scala which you wish to contribute to.

 A list of language features/libraries along with their maintainer's full names and GitHub usernames is [in the Scala repo README](https://github.com/scala/scala#get-in-touch).

 In our running example, since Martin is the person who submitted the string interpolation Scala Improvement Proposal and implemented this language feature for Scala 2.10.0, he might be interested in learning of new bugfixes to that feature.

-As alluded to earlier, one must also choose an appropriate mailing list.
-Typically, one would use the [Scala Contributors](https://contributors.scala-lang.org/) mailing list, as it is devoted to discussions about the core internal design and implementation of the Scala system.
-However, since this issue has been discussed previously on the scala-user mailing list, in this example, we post to the [the scala-user mailing list](https://groups.google.com/group/scala-user) about our issue.
+As alluded to earlier, one must also choose an appropriate avenue to discuss the issue.
+Typically, one would use the [Scala Contributor's Forum][contrib-forum], as there are post categories devoted to discussions about the core internal design and implementation of the Scala system.

+In this example, the issue was previously discussed on the (now unused) scala-user mailing list, at the time, we would have posted to the [the (now unused) scala-user mailing list](https://groups.google.com/group/scala-user) about our issue:

 <img src="{{ site.baseurl }}/resources/img/01-post.png" alt="Posting to scala-user" class="centerclear" />
 <img src="{{ site.baseurl }}/resources/img/02-post.png" alt="Response from Martin" class="centerclear" />